kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-- ResourceSlice: One additional metadata slice per pool that uses this feature (carrying `sharingAffinity` and zero devices); the metadata slice holds up to 8 extractors, each with up to 8 CEL expressions.
+- ResourceSlice: One or more additional metadata slices per pool that uses this feature (each carrying `sharingAffinity` and zero devices); the metadata slices in a pool jointly hold up to 8 extractors, each with up to 8 CEL expressions.
 Device-bearing slices are unchanged.
 - ResourceClaim: **No change.** The claim side carries no new fields.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?